 Backlinks are links from external websites pointing to your site.
 They act as votes of confidence that signal authority and trustworthiness to search engines.
-Quality backlinks from relevant, authoritative sites are a major ranking factor in Google's algorithm.
+Quality backlinks from relevant, authoritative sites remain a major ranking factor in Google’s algorithm.

 Backlink example: